A

 What Answer Engine Optimization Means for Treatment Centers

-For treatment centers, the queries most likely to be answered this way are the ones that matter most at the top of the funnel: “what’s the difference between inpatient and outpatient rehab,” “does insurance cover addiction treatment,” “how do I get someone into detox,” “what is a partial hospitalization program.”
-These are the questions treatment seekers and their families ask before they’re ready to call anyone.
-Appearing in the answer to those questions (being cited as the source) builds familiarity and trust that compounds through the rest of the decision process.
+For treatment centers, the queries answered this way matter most at the top of the funnel: “inpatient vs outpatient rehab,” “does insurance cover treatment,” “how to get someone into detox,” “what is PHP.”
+Families ask these questions before they’re ready to call.

 Key Takeaways